-Customs clearance is done by the importer or receiving agent.
+Customs clearance is done by the importer or nominated agent.
 The process is electronic to a large extent, and thus cargo clearance is handled expeditiously in most cases.
 After arrival at the port, a customs officer will inspect the shipment and documentation (i.e. customs declaration, commercial invoice, packing list, certificate of origin, etc.), prior to the shipment being released to the importer.
 All plants and plant parts (excluding floral material) must have prior approval from the Department of Environmental Protection, in the form of an import permit, to enter Bermuda.
 All plants, plant parts (including floral material) and plant products must be inspected by the Department of Environmental Protection prior to release to the importer.
-Duty is paid directly to the Department of Customs.
+Duty is paid directly to H.M.
+Customs with checks payable to the Accountant General.
 Bermuda's complete tariff schedule is available on-line (see Appendix I for more information).

 Cargo arriving on ship in Hamilton will be inspected on weekdays during normal working hours.
 Any shipments arriving outside this time frame will be held until the following week.
 Under special circumstances, and with prior approval, cargo may be inspected on Sundays.
-Less than container load (LCL) shipments are not stripped or released by individual consignment at the Hamilton docks.
-Instead, LCL containers are cleared and released to the importer of record on the Master Bill of Lading upon presentation of relevant shipping documentation.
-More information on LCL clearance procedures can be found in Bermuda Customs Public Notice 27 of 2007, which is available on the H.M.
-Customs Bermuda website (see Appendix I for more information).
 Flight arrivals are guaranteed to be inspected on arrival.
 Customs will work until the last expected shipment arrives.
 However, additional fees may apply when such clearance is outside normal working hours, even on weekdays.

-Bermuda has a detailed customs review and appeals process, which is outlined in Bermuda Customs Public Notice 15 of 2007.
-A copy of the notice can also be obtained at the H.M.
+General guidelines for completing the Bermuda Customs Declaration (BCD) form may be found in Public Notice 17.
+Specific guidelines relating to imports, proformas, deposits, adjustments, exports and temporary imports may be found in Public Notice 17 Supplementals 1-6.
+H.M.
+Customs Bermuda has a detailed review and appeals process, which is outlined in Public Notice 15 of 2007.
+A copy of all notices can also be obtained at the H.M.
 Customs Bermuda website (see Appendix I for more information).